sunsided/truffle-pet-shop/README.md

 This simply follows the [Truffle Suite Pet Shop](https://trufflesuite.com/tutorial/index.html) Tutorial for EVM smart contracts written in Solidity.
+The Solidity compiler was upgraded to 0.8.11 from the default ~0.5.0.

 Nothing fancy to see here so far.